Fehdi9/Veeam-Scripts-Install-Configure/README.md

 # Introduction

-Veeam Backup & Replication comes with the PowerShell extension — a Veeam Backup PowerShell module that is added to your machine when you either install Veeam Backup & Replication server or the Veeam Backup & Replication Console.
+Veeam Backup & Replication comes with the PowerShell extension, a Veeam Backup PowerShell module that is added to your machine when you either install Veeam Backup & Replication server or the Veeam Backup & Replication Console.

 The Veeam Backup PowerShell module allows you to do almost all operations that are available in the user interface.
-Keep in mind that actions performed with PowerShell have the same force as actions performed using Veeam Backup & Replication: for example, if you delete a job with a PowerShell script, the job will be removed from the Veeam Backup & Replication database, and you will not be able to undo changes.
-In order to run Veeam PowerShell commands, you must start a PowerShell session.
+Keep in mind that actions performed with PowerShell have the same force as actions performed using Veeam Backup & Replication.

 Each cmdlet acts as a single-function command that can perform multiple operations with these objects.
 Objects represent instances of the Veeam backup infrastructure: jobs, databases, restore sessions and so on.

 # Requirements

-A machine that runs the PowerShell session must have Windows PowerShell version 5.1 or later installed. or
+- A machine that runs the PowerShell session must have Windows PowerShell version 5.1 or later installed.
-Native console installed in Veeam Backup & Replication UI.
+- The native console installed in Veeam Backup & Replication UI.

 # Sessions